hapijs/joi/API.md

 #### `object.min(limit)`

 Specifies the minimum number of keys in the object where:
-- `limit` - the lowest number of keys allowed.
+- `limit` - the lowest number of keys allowed or a reference.

 ```js
 const schema = Joi.object().min(2);